doodymartin/jjProj/README.md

 -processed (Where the imput files will be moved once processing is complete)

 Files placed in the output and processed directories will be named with a datestamp with the current date.

+So the input file "ATM_data_test_OK_1.data" will procude the file below in the output and processed directories.
+ATM_data_test_OK_1-20170912.data

 -----------------------------------------------
 Supported Deployment/Installation Environment